jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 `Frame width` and `Frame Height`

 Sets the resolution of your render.
-Its worth noting that this attribute isn't integrated from the Maya render settings so you need to set the two individually.
+It's worth noting that this attribute isn't integrated from the Maya render settings so you need to set the two individually.

 Environment Settings